michodgs25/Sprint/README.md

 ## Features left to be implemented

 Login and Register pages
-* *Create both a login and register pages, to add other users to the platform.*
+* *Create both a login and register pages, to add other users to the platform and provide security to the platform.*

 User profile
 * *Add a user profile page, allow new users to create their own personal page on the site.*